Hi All,

 Earn and learn time!!

-We have to create an interface between HR-Oracle database to AS400 where we will dumping some table information from Oracle database to AS400 box .
+We have to create an interface between HR-Oracle database to AS400 where we will dumping some table information from Oracle database to AS400 box :roll: .

 Can anybody pls explain the outline/path that I should follow or where I should search for more information.